 Year Pension Increase (%) RPI (%)

+2017 2.5 2.5

 2016 1.2 1.2

 2015 1.6 1.6

-2014 2.7 2.7

-Both Jersey and Guernsey have their own Retail Prices Index (0.9% and 1.1%) respectively at December 2015) and increases for Channel Islands pensioners are calculated in accordance with these.
+Both Jersey and Guernsey have their own Retail Prices Index (1.9% and 1.2%) respectively at December 2016 and increases for Channel Islands pensioners are calculated in accordance with these.

-Since April 1978, final salary schemes have been able to contract-out of the State additional pension scheme (known until April 2002 as the State Earnings Related Pension Scheme (SERPS) and now known as the State Second Pension (S2P)); in doing so, a member and their employer pay a reduced rate of NI contributions.
-Because this reduced the member's SERPS pension, prior to 6 April 1997 a contracted-out scheme had to guarantee to pay a minimum pension so that the member would not be disadvantaged.
-Following the Pensions Act 1995, with effect from 6 April 1997 contracted-out final salary schemes no longer have to guarantee to provide a minimum pension.
+Since April 1978, final salary Schemes have been able to contract-out of the State additional pension Scheme (known until April 2002 as SERPS and now known as the State Second Pension (S2P)); in doing so, a member and their employer pay a reduced rate of NI contributions.
+Because this reduced the member's SERPS pension, prior to 6 April 1997 a contracted-out Scheme had to guarantee to pay a minimum pension so that the member would not be disadvantaged.
+Following the Pensions Act 1995, with effect from 6 April 1997 contracted-out final salary Schemes no longer have to guarantee to provide a minimum pension.
 Instead, they are required to pass a 'Reference Scheme Test'.
 Consequently, members who joined after 6 April 1997 do not have a GMP, and the GMPs of members who joined before 6 April 1997 stopped accruing at that date.